 Red shiners (Cyprinella lutrensis) were curiously absent from semi-arid sites and were only present in four mesic and sub-humid sites.
 In ordination space, two sites with the highest abundances of red shiner (Aransas and Placedo) separated perpendicularly from the rainfall-gradient effects and coextended with Rosgen (stream morphology) and hydrologic flashiness indices (Fig.4).
 High abundances of red shiner were associated with shallow riffle habitats with gravel substrates which occurred at three sites throughout the gradient.
 This was peculiar since red shiner are considered to be a habitat generalist and rugged invasive throughout the United States (Marsh-Matthews and Matthews 2000; Matthews and Marsh‐Matthews 2007).
-So, we suspect their apparent habitat preference to be driven by competition and predation by centrarchids in nearby pool and run habitats.
+We suspect their apparent habitat preference to be driven by competition and predation by centrarchids in nearby pool and run habitats.
 Although red shiners tolerate high temperatures and low oxygen, conductivity is likely excluding red shiner (salinity tolerance < 10 psu) from the arid sites (Matthews and Hill 1977).
 In this light, we considered hydrologic flashiness a spurious influence on red shiner distributions beyond its capacity to influence channel geomorphology.

 Low flow pulse percentage (LFPP) approximated drought prevalence and was the sole significant predictor of invertebrate community diversity (Fig. 4).
 In addition to LFPP, the top-ranked multiple regression models also implicated NH4+ was an effective predictor of invertebrate diversity.
 Semi-arid community compositions included a higher proportion of gastropods which are well adapted to the stresses that characterize increased LFPP (Fig. 4).
 For example, M. tuberculata were the most abundant primary consumers in the semi-arid streams and can resist the osmotic stress imposed by drought conditions with a broad range of salinity tolerance (0-23 PSU).
 This species is also well-adapted to survive and reproduce throughout periodic dewatering due to its rapid maturation (21-62 days), asexual reproduction, and internal offspring gestation (Farani et al. 2015).
 Droughts represent a ramping disturbance as water availability and quality diminish over time and most invertebrates are unable to escape due to restricted in-stream mobility compared to fish. aquatic invertebrates can access refuge in the hyporheic zone, interstitial spaces, and in some cases utilize desiccation-resistant life-stages (Boulton, Peterson et al. 1992, Boulton 2003).